sdatkinson/neural-amp-modeler/README.md

 ### Google Colab

-If you don't have a good computer for training ML models, you use Google Colab to train in the cloud using the pre-made notebooks under `bin\train`.
+If you don't have a good computer for training ML models, you use Google Colab to train in the cloud using the pre-made notebooks under `train`.

 For the very easiest experience, open [`easy_colab.ipynb` on Google Colab](https://colab.research.google.com/github/sdatkinson/neural-amp-modeler/blob/48353508431a62a17bf5e35deee862f83f730f6c/bin/train/easy_colab.ipynb)